 Burma.
 According to

-countryaah, Burma got its first civilian president in 50 years
+countryaah, the current population of Myanmar is 54,409,811.
+Burma got its first civilian president in 50 years

 in March when Parliament appointed Htin Kyaw from the ruling

 National Democratic Alliance (NLD).
 He is seen as close

 confidant to NLD leader Aung San Suu Kyi.
 She was prohibited